AtomicSponge/wtengine/src/wte/_docs/build_flags.md

 -----

 #### WTE_INPUT_MODE
 Set the input mode.
 Configures how the engine reads sticks on a gamepad.
+Default is digital mode.
 - 0 - Digital
   - D-pad and sticks record 8-way directions.
   - D-pad and left stick are the same.